oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/VM.md

 The `StatelessVM` and `StatefulVM` classes provide their own implementations for starting a new frame and handling the execution of payable and non-payable methods.
 The `StatefulVM` also handles the management of contract balances and the generation of transaction outputs.

-The `VM` object provides utility methods for checking code size, field size, and contract Atto Alph amounts.
+The `VM` object provides utility methods for checking code size, field size, and contract Atto Oxm amounts.
 It also defines the `AssetScriptExecution` and `TxScriptExecution` case classes, which represent the results of executing asset and transaction scripts, respectively.

 Example usage of the VM can be found in the `StatelessVM` and `StatefulVM` companion objects, which provide methods for running asset and transaction scripts, such as `runAssetScript` and `runTxScript`.
 These methods take a blockchain environment, transaction environment, initial gas, and script as input and return the execution result.
 ## Questions: